-One day, shortly after coming back from our wedding, the water pump at our house was constantly whizzing.
+One day, the water pump at our house was constantly whizzing.
 We called our amazing handyman-on-speedial, and he popped over to help out.
 He brought me to the front driveway, lifted up a hatch (a la Lost), and showed me a huge empty tank.

-Apparently, water stoppages are common enough that many houses in planned communities will at least have a big tank underneath your driveway, which ends up costing about $30USD a week to keep water running through your pipes.
+Apparently, water stoppages are common enough that many houses and apartment buildings will at least have a big tank underneath your driveway, which ends up costing about $30USD a week to keep water running through your pipes.
 Unless you check your tank by lifting up the hatch every day, you won’t know when the water is out.
 When you need a refill, you call up your water-guy-on-speedial (as you do), and ask him to come by when he can.

 I don’t know if you’ve ever been without water for more than a few hours – but it’s not nice.
 I like showers.
 I like clean dishes.
 And going without water sure as hell made me more appreciative of this amazing resource I used to take for granted.

 Downside of Expat Life in Mexico: Gas isn’t certain either.

-Apparently there aren’t citywide gas lines.
+Newsflash: there aren’t citywide gas lines.
 In every city I’ve lived in, each house (or apartment building) has a big gas tank.
 We had no idea until we ran out of gas to cook breakfast one morning (thanks, landlord), as in Mexico City we had a gas meter and received a gas line directly into our apartment.

 Now, when you figure out that you’ve run out of a gas, you call your gas guy, who sends two 14-year olds (and that’s being generous) to throw a ladder against your exterior wall, while one shimmies up two stories onto your roof, the other tosses the gas hose, and they fill up your tank.

 In many standalone houses, there’s no way to check the gas level from downstairs, or anywhere in the house, aside from the mostly-inaccessible roof.
 So, you don’t know you’re low until your water heater shuts off or your stovetop won’t light up to wilt your spinach in the morning.